Exploring Minimum Viable Issuance (MVI)

 1. For Stakers

 Stakers lose some yield , but the inflation rate decreases similarly, so and becomes 0.
-This value is the same for all stakers.

 2. For De-stakers